uc-cdis/gen3.org/content/resources/operator/_index.md

 ## 4. Dictionary Update Documentation

 When making updates to data dictionaries, it is important to document these changes for good record keeping purposes.
 The documentation should be implemented in the release notes of the respective github site.
+All changes should be denoted from minor to major changes.
+Common updates include enumerated value modifications, adding or removing properties or nodes, and updates to links that describe relationships and dependencies between nodes.

 ### Example Documentation